1st Maine Cavalry Regiment: Separated in the Valley and reunited at Warrenton

 Douty's battalion remained with Banks.
-On Sunday, June 29, Companies A (CAPT Thaxter), B (CAPT Tucker), and H (CAPT Summat)reported to Col. Tompkins commander of the 1st Vermont Cavalry.
-McDowell had ordered BGEN Crawford to make a reconnaissance from Front Royal up the valley to see of there were any substantial Rebel forces in Luray.
+On Sunday, June 29, Companies A (Capt.
+Thaxter), B (Capt.
+Tucker), and H (Capt.
+Summat)reported to Col. Tompkins commander of the 1st Vermont Cavalry.
+McDowell had ordered Brig.
+Gen. Crawford to make a reconnaissance from Front Royal up the valley to see of there were any substantial Rebel forces in Luray.
 Tompkins was to be his cavalry commander with five companies of the 1st Vermont, three companies of the 1st Maine, and two battalions of the 1st Michigan.
 Crawford's main force was his infantry brigade.
 The combined force made Milford by nightfall.
 On Monday at 08:00, Crawford's cavalry force surprised 200 Rebel cavalry in Luray just as they were getting ready to depart.
 They pushed them on down the road toward Luray, but found themselves outranged by the rifle-muskets of their opponents as they were armed with sabers, pistols, and only a handful of carbines.
 The troopers felt that with enough carbines they might have routed their foes, but instead they withdrew back to Crawford in Milford.
 After gathering intelligence from local Unionists and slaves and seeing no further signs of Confederate forces, Crwaford returned to Front Royal to report in.

 The 4th of July was celebrated in both armies in camp with food, games, and patriotic speeches.
 Both locations continued learning and perfecting their craft by constantly patrolling and picketing.

 The regiment was reunited at Warrenton, VA, on July 10, and attached to Bayard's brigade, with which it took part in the Battle of Cedar Mountain.
 This was the unit's first encounter with elements of the Army of Northern Virginia, albeit only a portion under the command of Stonewall Jackson.
 Due to the confusion and the large number of prisoners taken in the valley in May and June, forty or more 1st Maine troopers who were being transported to Richmond at this time succeeded in escaping and eluding their guards and rejoined the company in a day or two.